hirak99/keyshift/docs/making_it_permanent.md

-# Make it Permanent for your Keyboard
+# Make it Permanent for Your Keyboard

 Keyshift is designed to clean up if it is interrupted or stopped.